Follow us

 NASTASI Gae is currently EAL/D Coordinator for Metropolitan Region, Department of Education Queensland and President of QATESOL.
 Having trained as a French and English language teacher, she has been teaching English as an Additional Language for 40 years, mainly in Brisbane secondary schools, from on-arrival to Senior English.
 She has also taught English overseas at all levels, from beginners to advanced, and with both adolescents and adults.
 She is interested in curriculum and pedagogy supporting language learning.

-Theme: "Empowering teaching and teachers in the digital era"
+Theme: "Empowering teachers and teaching in the digital era"

 Theme: "Empowering teachers for the future of ELT"